-Some users also reported that updating the iOS system can help fix the issue.
+Some users also reported that updating to the iOS 17 can help fix the issue.
 This is because some bugs that can prevent your iPhone from transferring data should be eliminated and fixed after a new update released.
 Simply navigate to "Settings" > "General" > "Software Update" to see if a new update is available and download it to your phone.

 Use USB 2.0 Port

 When you use USB 2.0 port to transfer photos between iPhone and Windows computer, the "the device is unreachable" message is likely to disappear.
 In fact, when troubleshooting iPhone driver (Apple Mobile Device USB Driver) in Device Manager, some users got the report that said: "Apple Mobile Device USB driver is an older device and might not work with USB 3.0, Plug the device into an available USB 2.0 port."
 This can make sense to the iPhone is unreachable situation and probably it is because the driver is not working with USB 3.0.

 If you've granted the permission of your Windows PC to access your media files but still encounter the problem, you can launch the Windows built-in Device Manager tool and check if there is an update for your Apple iPhone Driver.
 And don't forget to select "Search automatically for updated driver software" then install the version to get rid of the error.

 In fact, the "Error 0x80070141: the device is unreachable" is not a sole condition on iPhone.
 The issue can appear when importing files to Windows PC with Android devices as well.
 You can try the following methods to overcome the device is unreachable obstacle when happening on Android.